Sarasota, Florida: Education

-Higher education
+Public primary and secondary education is provided by the Sarasota County Public Schools school district.
+The district includes 15 elementary schools, five middle schools, and the following secondary schools: Booker High School, Pine View School for the Gifted, Riverview High School, Sarasota High School, Suncoast Polytechnical High School, Sarasota Military Academy, and Oak Park School.
+Sarasota was also home to the Flint School, a preparatory school for boating.
+Private education includes Ascension Lutheran School, The Classical Academy of Sarasota, Sarasota Christian School, Cardinal Mooney Catholic High School and Out-of-Door Academy.

-Sarasota is home to New College of Florida, a public liberal arts college and the honors college for the State University System of Florida.
+In higher education, Sarasota is home to New College of Florida, a public liberal arts college and the honors college for the State University System of Florida.
 Additional colleges in Sarasota include Keiser University of Sarasota (a private, not for profit university); FSU/Asolo Conservatory for Actor Training (Florida State University's MFA Acting Conservatory in conjunction with the Asolo Repertory Theatre); Ringling College of Art and Design, a school of visual arts and design; and satellite campuses of Eckerd College, based in St. Petersburg, Florida; and Florida State University College of Medicine, based in Tallahassee, Florida.
 Other colleges in the city include East West College of Natural Medicine, an accredited college of acupuncture and Chinese medicine.
 Nearby educational institutions with regional draw include State College of Florida, Manatee-Sarasota, and a commuter branch of the University of South Florida, with the main campus located in Tampa.

 Media

 Television

 Sarasota is part of the Nielsen-designated Tampa-Saint Petersburg-Sarasota television market.
 The local television stations are ABC-affiliate WWSB and the SNN: Suncoast News Network, a continuous local cable news operation run by Comcast, Frontier FiOS and the Sarasota Herald-Tribune.
 WWSB is the only network station with studios in Sarasota.
 Other network and public television programming serving the community is offered by Fort Myers and Tampa television stations.
 Comcast provides cable television service.
 DirecTV and Dish Network direct broadcast satellite television including Tampa Bay Area local and national channels to Sarasota residents.

+Sarasota made national headlines in July 1974 when WWSB (then called WXLT) news anchor Christine Chubbuck shot herself live on-air.